About the Critical Minerals Strategic Reserve

 • build a sustainable domestic industry.

-With other measures for critical minerals, the CMSR aims to reinforce Australia’s position as a reliable and stable supplier.
+With other measures for critical minerals, the CMSR reinforces Australia’s position as a reliable and stable supplier.

 How the CMSR will work

-The Minister for Resources will lead the CMSR and our department will lead delivery.
-New legislation will expand the powers of Export Finance Australia so it can use new financial tools to support the CMSR’s financial and commercial functions.
+The Minister for Resources leads the CMSR and our department leads delivery.
+The Export Finance and Insurance Corporation Amendment (Strategic Reserve) Bill 2026 gave Export Finance Australia (EFA) an expanded range of financial tools to support the CMSR’s financial and commercial functions.

-The CMSR will draw $1 billion in funding from the expanded $5 billion Critical Minerals Facility.
+The CMSR draws on $1 billion in funding from the expanded $5 billion Critical Minerals Facility.
 The Australian Government has allocated a further $150 million for selective stockpiling of minerals, where required.

-The CMSR will work by securing rights to an initial subset of critical minerals produced in Australia and on-selling those rights to meet demand.
+The CMSR works by securing rights to an initial subset of critical minerals produced in Australia and on-selling those rights to meet demand.

 Financial solutions and tools

-The CMSR’s financial tools will secure, sell and selectively stockpile critical minerals.
-These could include:
+The CMSR’s financial tools can secure, sell and selectively stockpile critical minerals.
+These include:

 • offtake agreements with fixed or floating prices